jummy0/jummy0.github.io/README.md

 &nbsp;

 ## 1990s-looking page / "Download Now!"
 A series of pages parodying the style of old webpages from the late 1990s and early 2000s.
-As such, it does not use an external stylesheet, and uses CSS animations to simulate the deprecated HTML "blink" tag.
+As such, it does not use an external stylesheet, and uses CSS animations to simulate the deprecated HTML "blink" tag, among other things.

 Clicking the large banner leads to a page written in broken English that claims to steal "secret internet codes" (i.e. randomly generated alphanumeric characters).